slowtacocar/qemu-gui/README.md

 ## Installation Instructions

+Clone the repository (make sure to use `--recurse-submodules` to clone the SPICE client).

+Run `npm run dev` to start a development server, or `npm start` for a production server.
+If you want a reverse proxy for HTTPS, run `node proxy.js` instead (this starts a production server on port 5000).

+## Deployment Instructions

 The whole program can be run under a docker container.
 So just install docker, clone the repo, and add TLS keys and passwords.

-For TLS keys, you'll need to copy them to the server and change the paths to them in `src/pages/api/vms/[vm]/start.js` and `src/lib/features.js`.
-If you're not using Let's Encrypt, you'll also need to edit the Docker Compose file to bind-mount a different path. **This only enables TLS on WebSockets and SPICE.**
+First, you'll need to copy your TLS keys to the server.
+If you're not using Let's Encrypt, you'll also need to edit the Docker Compose file to bind-mount a different path.

-If you're smart, you'll set up some sort of proxy for HTTPS.
-I haven't done this yet, but it might get added in the future.

-For the password (used for HTTP authentication to the web page), create a file called `keys.json` in the root of the cloned repository that looks something like this:
+Next, create a file called `keys.json` in the root of the cloned repository that looks something like this:

+    {
-    { "key": "Basic abcdefghijklmnop", "tls": true }
+        "key": "Basic abcdefghijklmnop",

-where `abcdefghijklmnop` is the Base64 encoding of `username:password`.  **You can set `tls` to false to disable TLS (for development or for lazy people).**
+        "tls": {
+            "key": "/etc/letsencrypt/live/example.com/privkey.pem",
+            "fullchain": "/etc/letsencrypt/live/example.com/fullchain.pem",
+            "cert": "/etc/letsencrypt/live/example.com/cert.pem",
+            "cacert": "/etc/letsencrypt/live/example.com/chain.pem"
+        }
+    }

+Replace `abcdefghijklmnop` with the Base64 encoding of `username:password` where `username` and `password` are the username and password you wish to use for HTTP authentication.
+Also, replace the values under `tls` with paths to the correct TLS keys. **You can remove the `tls` part to disable TLS.**

 Finally, run `sudo docker-compose up` to start the server.

-## Building Instructions

-Clone the repository (make sure to use `--recurse-submodules` to clone the SPICE client).

-Run `npm run dev` to start a development server, or `npm start` for a production server.